kwabenasapong/openpldoc/manual/source/song_usage.rst

 |file_open| Use this button to choose the folder you want to save your tracking
 file in.
 Click :guilabel:`OK` and click :guilabel:`OK` again or :guilabel:`Cancel` at any time.
 This saves your tracking log as \usage_detail_"start_date"_"end_date".txt.
 You can open this file in any text viewer or your spread sheet application.

 The usage detailed report will be in the following format: Year, Month, Day,
-Hour, Minute, Seconds, Micro-seconds, Song title, Copyright, CCLI number, Author.
+Hour, Minute, Seconds, Micro-seconds, Song title, Copyright, CCLI number, Author, Song (meaning a song was tracked), and if your song was Displayed or Printed.

 **Delete Extracted Data**